 - See their productivity trends and optimize their work schedule to deliver maximum performance

 timegram also creates actionable insights for managers using which you can allocate the right projects to the right resource for on-time deliveries.
 Its user-friendly UI and seamless time-tracking make things even simpler for both managers and their teams.

 Want to give it a try?
-Sign up now for early access to become one of the first people to benefit from timegram.
+Sign up now and become one of the productive people to benefit from timegram.